liuch/dmarc-srg/README.md

 ### Utils
 - `utils/check_config.php` - checks your configuration.
+- `utils/domains_admin.php` - allows to manipulate the list of domains in the database.
 - `utils/database_admin.php` - performs some administration functions with the database.
 - `utils/fetch_reports.php` - fetches DMARC reports from mailboxes and server local directories and saves them to the database.
 - `utils/mailbox_cleaner.php` - deletes old DMARC report email messages in mailboxes.
 - `utils/reportlog_cleaner.php` - deletes old log entries.
 - `utils/reports_cleaner.php` - deletes old reports from the database.
 - `utils/summary_report.php` - creates a summary report and sends it by email.
+- `utils/users_admin.php` - allows to manipulate the list of users in the database.

 You can find more detailed information about each script in the comments to it.